Reserve Officer Training in Russia: In post-Soviet era

-After finishing military department’s course, including military training camps or traineeship in military units of regular armed forces, and passing the state final exam student was due to be presented the promotion to primary military officer rank (lieutenant).
-Graduate of the military department was due to be promoted to officer at the same time as his enlisting in the reserve of armed forces.
-However, the relevant order of ministry of defence entered into force subject to student’s successful graduation of university in main, civilian degree.
-Afterwards, such officer could be conscripted from the reserve of armed forces to active duty, but until the age of 27 only.
+After finishing military department’s course, including military training camps or traineeship in military units of regular armed forces, and passing the state final exam, the student would be promoted to the rank of lieutenant in the Russian military.
+Graduates of military departments were supposed to be promoted to officer at the same time as their enlistment in the armed forces reserve, but the Ministry of Defence issued an order to make the delay the promotion until the enlistee graduates from their civilian university.
+Afterwards, such officers could be conscripted from the reserve of armed forces to active duty, but only until the age of 27.
 The period of active duty of such officer was 2 years, and at the end of that period he was due to be enlisted in the reserve of armed forces again.

 In the late 1990s and early 2000s, 40% of all platoon commanders were graduates of military departments of civilian universities.
 In 2000-2004, the annual number of graduates military departments was about 65.000, and about 15.000 graduates were conscripted to active duty annually.

 The experience had shown that graduates of military departments were not so good at drilling, fire training and management of personnel as career officers.
-However, "blazers" were very good at maintenance of military equipment, administrative work and other work that required specific knowledges; and economic cost of training such officer was 4-5 lower compared to training of career officer.
+However, "blazers" were very good at maintenance of military equipment, administrative work and other work that required specific knowledge; and economic cost of training such officer was 4-5 lower compared to training of career officer.
 Subsequent reforms were aimed to reduction of the number of civilian students training as reserve officers and, at the same time, to maximum possible harmonization of military occupational specialty and main civilian specialty of a student.